Concert pays tribute to essential workers

 “Businesses have closed unemployment has risen schools have shut down violence against women and girls has increased while health systems struggle to deal with COVID 19”

-The concert also highlighted the ways COVID-19 was affecting many in the region, financially and socially.

-United Nations Secretary-General Antonio Guterres, the Princess of the Kingdom of Tonga Princess Salote Mafile’o Pilolevu Tuita, President of Palau Tommy Remengesau and many other Pacific leaders also spoke in the virtual event.
+United Nations Secretary-General Antonio Guterres, the Princess of the Kingdom of Tonga Princess Salote Mafile’o Pilolevu Tuita, President of Palau Tommy Remengesau and many other Pacific leaders also spoke during the virtual event.

-United Nations Pacific Communications Officer Sanya Ruggiero thanked the many different artists for pulling through amidst the hard times.

-“We are so excited about just the concept of coming together and we really thank the artists, you know all our Fijian artists, all our regional artists who from the get-go was so on board and said yes anything to come together and that’s the beauty of the creative industry”

-The concert had been organized by the United Nations Pacific in collaboration with governments of the Pacific region.
+The concert was organized by the United Nations Pacific in collaboration with governments of the Pacific region.